 Losing sight of what’s important happens almost automatically.
 Great work is almost never urgent work, and so we get swept away by the ringing phone, the jerk in traffic, the phone bill that’s overdue.
 If we’re not careful, the attention thieves will lead us straight to the grave before we’re aware it’s happening.

 By Jon Kabat-Zinn

 Jon Kabat-Zinn has spent his entire career as a professor studying mindfulness and the science behind it.
 After a lifetime of this, he’s picked up some powerful perspective-granting tools.

 You can read this classic book for five minutes at a time.
 Its short chapters teach you the value of standing in a doorway to watch the sunset, how to react when your family leaves dirty dishes in the sink (again), and how to spot your mind’s incessant judgments and let them go.

 When you find yourself frustrated or anxious, this book’s simple lessons can help plant your feet back on the ground.

 In a world that prioritizes which vapid celebrity said what on Twitter and getting a good deal at Costco, we all need a regular dose of perspective.
-That’s what every page of Richard Carlson’s book delivers.
+That’s what every page of Richard Carlson’s self-improvement book delivers.